 5. Pain means stop.
 At the first sign of pain or lingering discomfort, stop!
-This could be the start of a more significant injury if it is not properly treated.
-Appropriate initial care might include ice application, relative rest, gentle stretching, and assessment of footwear for abnormal wear.
-If this fails to get you back on your feet, Body One offers free injury screenings to help with situations just like this.
-A trained professional can recognize the onset of a wide variety of conditions, and provide you with the right plan to keep it from limiting your ability to enjoy running during this beautiful time of year.
+This could be the start of a more significant injury if it’s not properly treated.
+Appropriate initial care can include ice, relative rest, gentle stretching, and assessment of footwear for abnormal wear.
+If conservative home treatment fails to get you back on your feet, Body One offers free injury screenings to help with these common situations.
+Our expert providers can recognize the onset of many conditions common to runners and other athletes, and provide you with the right plan to keep it from limiting your ability to enjoy running during this beautiful time of year.

 If you have pain when you run, or want to become a stronger runner, athlete, or just stronger and healthier, call or click today!
 Body One is locally owned and operated, with three locations serving Central Indianapolis: North Meridian, Fishers, and Zionsville.
 Our team of expert Physical Therapists works with patients of all ages and activity levels and we’re ready to help you reach your goals.
 Don’t wait on feeling better, call today!